massarafune/ics-threat-intel/README.md

 # ics-threat-intel
-Threat intel platform for ICS
+This is simple Proof of Concept repository.
+The main purpose is to build threat intel platform for ICS environment.

 This repo contains Vagrantfile and ELK configuration.
 Vagrantfile automatically runs shell scripts to install ELK stack and Node.

-Please note that this repo DOES NOT include React front end, which can be found in different repo.
+Please note that this repo DOES NOT include React front end application, which can be found in different repo as well as signature based attack detection python script.

 # Installation
 ## Install Virtual Box and Vagrant
-Make sure you meet prerequisites
+Make sure you have followings in your host machine, or use your *nix virtual machine:
 - Vagrant
 - VirtualBox